How To Get Control Of Your Project

 You need to do something to regain control, because what is project management without some form of control over your project?
 A disaster!

 There are a number of reasons why perfectly good projects will suddenly take a turn for the worse and careen out of control.
 The following are a couple of these reasons:

-- The Project Plan Was Not Fully Baked – Everyone is so eager to get started on a new project that they run full speed ahead without pausing to reflect on what it will truly take to get this project done.
+- The Project Plan Was Not Fully Baked – Everyone is so eager to open up their planning tools and start this new project that they run full speed ahead without pausing to reflect on what it will truly take to get this project done.
 People feel a couple of whiteboard sessions with some workflows and diagrams sketched out are enough to answer the question of what is project management and enough to get started.It doesn’t take too long to realize there was an entire set of functionality that was missing, or requirements that were overlooked, or technology not clearly understood that begins to raise its ugly head on a project that is about to take a turn for the worse.

 - Strong Personalities and Hidden Agendas – What is project management without a bit of controversy and drama?A project may come onto your radar as a project manager with one set of objectives.
 It may be to introduce a new product line to the company or expand into a previously untapped market.These are noble and reasonable objectives and goals.The next thing you know, an astute, strong willed executive gets wind that this project is underway and uses it to his advantage.
 He uses this project as an opportunity to highlight some of the flaws and shortcomings of some of the departments that have not been cooperating with him recently.Next minute, this project is revised and warped enough that it no longer holds true to its original purpose, but rather to further the career of someone with a strong personality.